rmcontrolsystems/PNP-Adapter-Boards/Board Documentation/readme.md

 # Board Documentation

 This folder contains vehicle-specific documentation for RM Control Systems PNP Adapter Boards.
-Select the folder corresponding to your vehicle, model year, and emissions configuration.
+Select the documentation that corresponds to your vehicle model and year, taking into account the emissions configuration (Federal or California) and transmission type (automatic or manual) where applicable.
+Verify that the adapter board revision number shown in the documentation matches the revision number stamped on your adapter board.

-Each specification sheet includes ECU connector diagrams and detailed pin assignments for: 1.)
-Additional available inputs/outputs, and 2.)
-The vehicle's existing factory circuits.
+Each specification sheet includes ECU connector diagrams and detailed pin assignments for two categories:
+1. **Additional Inputs/Outputs** – Available connections that can be used to add sensors, switches, outputs, and other functions.
+2. **Factory Circuits** – Existing vehicle circuits connected to and controlled or monitored by the standalone engine management system.

 ## How to Use the Documentation